-In the directors' opinion:
+In the Directors' opinion:

-- (a) the financial statements and notes set out on pages 4 to 19 are in accordance with the ACNC, including: - (i) complying with Accounting Standards and other mandatory professional reporting requirements as detailed above, and the ACNC, and - (ii) giving a true and fair view of the consolidated entity's financial position as at 30 June 2017 and of its performance for the 18-month period ended on that date, and - (b) and there are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes set out on pages 4 to 19 are in accordance with the ACNC, including: - (i) complying with Accounting Standards and other mandatory professional reporting requirements as detailed above, and the ACNC, and - (ii) giving a true and fair view of the Association's financial position as at 30 June 2018 and of its performance for the year ended on that date, and - (b) there are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the directors.
+This declaration is made in accordance with a resolution of the Directors.